-Card Expiry Date Validation - For the cards that are eligible for replacement until step 5, eOps will validate the ‘Card Expiry Date’ fetched from CCMS if the expiry date is less than the Current Date then the Replacement will be rejected.
+Card Expiry Date Validation ( for all countries where the check is applicable) - For the cards that are eligible for replacement until step 5, eOps will validate the ‘Card Expiry Date’ fetched from CCMS if the expiry date is less than the Current Date then the Replacement will be rejected.
 The Card Expiry date from CCMS has only month and year and not the date.
 Hence eOps will extract the month and year of the current date and will check against the card expiry month and year fetched from CCMS.
-If it is less then the replacement will be rejected.
+If it is less than the replacement date then the request will be rejected.
 For EX.
 Current Date is 15/09/2017 and the value fetched from CCMS as expiry date is -09/17 then replacement will be processed.
 If the value fetched from CCMS is 08/17, then replacement will be rejected.

 Identifying Cards where Card Expiry Date Extension Required –